 For this client, consistently sharing stories fuels a "best friend" work atmosphere and offers valuable lessons about how others can benefit from having a best friend at work.
 Since the effort began, the client has experienced dramatic growth in the number of employees who say they have a best friend at work -- improving on this engagement element by over 80 percentile points in Gallup's global database.
 The organization is now an employer of choice that has been commended as a Gallup Exceptional Workplace Award winner.

 A best friend at work is the gift that keeps on giving.
 When employees have genuine friends, they have someone who makes them feel included and cared for.
 Someone they can be vulnerable with.
 And because they care about their best friend, they don't want to let them down, so they show up for them in their performance and in a supportive role.
 They have their back -- whether that means prioritizing safety or going out their way on a project.

 This type of support is all the more crucial in the post-pandemic workplace, where many employees are more emotionally taxed and physically distanced.
 Workers need not only social support, but also accountability and connection to their culture.

 Having a best friend at work helps even the most remote worker stay engaged and committed, fueling them to go the extra mile no matter what challenges arise.

 Build an engaging culture that fosters best friendships:

-- Partner with Gallup to create an environment where friendships thrive.
+- Partner with Gallup to create a work environment where friendships thrive.

 - Discover the essentials of employee engagement.